krb3d/krb3d.github.io/content/_index.md

 I'm Serhii, a seasoned C# developer specializing in the Azure Cloud stack.

-While this site is a work in progress, you can currently [explore my CV](./cv) and connect with me on [LinkedIn](https://www.linkedin.com/in/krb3d).
+While this site conten on the way, you can currently [explore my CV](./cv) and connect with me on [LinkedIn](https://www.linkedin.com/in/krb3d).
 Stay tuned for updates!